When A Trip To The Doctor Leads To A Chat About Antibiotics

 When people have a sinus infection or cold, there are many options.
 "A lot of times what people really want is treatment, but treatment doesn't necessarily mean antibiotics," says John Cullen, a family doctor in Valdez, Alaska.
 Some over-the-counter remedies, such as saline rinses or fluticasone spray, can help with symptoms, he says.
 For coughing kids, he often recommends old-fashioned honey.

-Cullen, also president of the American Academy of Family Physicians, says, it eases patients' minds if he can tell them about how long it will take for them to start feeling better and also how long they're likely to be contagious.
+Cullen, also president of the American Academy of Family Physicians, says it eases patients' minds if he can tell them about how long it will take for them to start feeling better.
+Patients also like to know how long they're likely to be contagious.
 For a cold, that's a few days, he says.
 For the flu, it's more like a week.

 If an antibiotic prescription is needed, Cullen says he makes sure to talk with patients about taking the medicine until it's used up.
 "The problem is that people start feeling better and they stop taking the prescriptions," he says.
 "Things like strep throat will come back if they don't take the full course."